 - A bespoke report tailored to your organisation, outlining key messages and metrics

 - The opportunity to attend the CAMHS conference to hear from national speakers and member good practice sites

 2016/17 benchmarking project

 As well as a national report, available to all Network members, this is the first year that bespoke reports have been made available for participants.
-In addition to the bespoke report, participants also receive a toolkit including over 2000 metrics for comparison.
+In addition to the bespoke report, participants also received a toolkit including over 2000 metrics for comparison.

 2017/18 benchmarking project

-For queries about this project please contact Zoe Morris.
+For queries about this project, please contact Zoe Morris.